vjoel/tupelo/README.md

 * minimal central storage: the only state in the server is a counter and socket connections

-* minimal central computation: just counter increment, message dispatch, and connection management
+* minimal central computation: just counter increment, message dispatch, and connection management (and it never unpacks serialized tuples)

 * clients do all the tuple work: registering and checking waiters, matching, searching, notifying, storing, inserting, deleting, persisting, etc. Each client is free to to decide how to do these things (application code is insulated from this, however).
 Special-purpose clients may use specialized algorithms and stores for the subspaces they manage.

+* transactions, in addition to the classic operators.

 * replication is inherent in the design (in fact it is unavoidable), for better or worse.